alphagov/forms/design/prototype-version-7/task-list/README.md

 <br>

 ![Set email address for completed forms.
 Screenshot](https://github.com/alphagov/forms/blob/documenting-prototype-version-7/design/prototype-version-7/screenshots/003-create-form-set-email-statuses-focus.png)
 *Updated version for Step "2.
-Set email address for completed forms“ with 2 rows of tasks below and tags on the far right.*
+Set email address for completed forms“ with 2 rows of tasks below and tags on the far right of each.*

 <br>